kaanaksit/odak/README.md

 If you use Odak in a research project leading to a publication, please acknowledge this fact by using our ready-made [bibtex citation entry](citations/odak.bib) or [plain text citation entry](citations/odak.txt).

 ## Contributing
 Perhaps the best way is checking the issues section as a starter.
 If you have a specific point in mind and can't find it in the issues section, starting an issue accordingly is an another good starting point.
-If you think you have bigger plans in mind, here is my [email](kunguz@gmail.com).
+If you think you have bigger plans in mind, here is my kunguz at gmail dot com.